aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 Not all formats support encryption and the use of **Password** property.

+## Update the Document Creation Time

+Aspose.Words provides an ability to use the [CreatedTime](https://apireference.aspose.com/words/java/com.aspose.words/BuiltInDocumentProperties#CreatedTime) property to get or set the document creation date in UTC.
+You can also update this value before saving using the [UpdateCreatedTimeProperty](https://apireference.aspose.com/words/java/com.aspose.words/saveoptions#UpdateCreatedTimeProperty) option.

+The following code example shows how to update the document creation time:

+{{< highlight java >}}
+// Create a document.
+Document doc = new Document(docPath);

+// Set an option to update the document creation time.
+SaveOptions saveOptions = new PdfSaveOptions();
+saveOptions.UpdateLastPrintedProperty = true;

+// Save the document.
+doc.Save(pdfPath, saveOptions);
+{{< /highlight >}}

 ## Update Last Saved Property

 Aspose.Words provides an ability to use the [UpdateLastSavedTimeProperty](https://apireference.aspose.com/words/java/com.aspose.words/saveoptions#UpdateLastSavedTimeProperty) property to gets or sets a value determining whether the [LastSavedTime](https://apireference.aspose.com/words/java/com.aspose.words/builtindocumentproperties#LastSavedTime) property is updated before saving.